ThisisDeploy/plain-html-webpack-starter/README.md

 When using this in a new project, start with changing the following:

 1. package.json - Fields related to the project (name, version description etc.)
-2. index.html - Title and description
+2. webpack.config.js - Change title and description, change analytics tracking
 3. language files if using translation, otherwise ignore or delete these parts (language files lives in src/languages, language script lives in app.js)
 4. Add more html pages by adding new HtmlWebpackPlugins to the plugins section in src/webpack.config.js.
 We have added to pages to this skeleton so just copy paste one of them below the others and change the name and create a corresponding html file.